jdtsmith/hidemoreless/README.md

 # HideMoreLess
 A Sketchup Ruby plugin to manage selective hiding in nested entity heirarchies

-This simple Ruby Sketchup plugin make selective hiding of groups and components not on the "ancestor tree" of the active path.
+This simple Ruby Sketchup plugin permits selective hiding of groups and components not on the "ancestor tree" of the active path (i.e the nested list of opened groups or components).

 ## Install